-- 1. human fetuses, pregnant women, and neonates (45 CFR 46, Subpart B);

-- 2. prisoners (45 CFR 46, Subpart C); and

-- 3. children (45 CFR 46, Subpart D).
+- 1. human fetuses, pregnant women, and neonates (45 CFR Part 46, Subpart B); - 2. prisoners (45 CFR Part 46, Subpart C); and - 3. children (45 CFR Part 46, Subpart D).

-Certain research activities are exempt from regulatory requirements for an FWA and IRB oversight (45 CFR 46.101(b)).
-OHRP guidance states that institutions must adopt clear procedures under which the IRB (or some authority other than the investigator) determines whether proposed research is exempt from the human subjects regulations.
-NIH will make a final determination as to whether proposed activities are covered by the regulations or are in an exempt category, based on the information provided in the Research Plan.
+Certain research activities are exempt from regulatory requirements for an FWA and IRB oversight (Revised Common Rule 46.104(d) and Pre-2018 Common Rule 46.101(b).
+OHRP guidance states that institutions must adopt clear procedures under which the IRB (or some authority other than the invest-igator) determines whether proposed research is exempt from the human subjects regulations.
+NIH will review the materials submitted by the institution, including the Protection of Human Subjects attachment of PHS CT Form, to determine if it can concur with the institution that the proposed activities are covered by the regulations or are in one or more exempt category.
+For research potentially subject to an exemption, this includes reviewing which category of exemption applies.
+NIH's review does not relieve the institution of any of its regulatory responsibility to accurately make and implement correct determinations about the research for the entirety of the project or otherwise speak for regulatory entitutes within HHS.

-Unless all research activities meet the criteria for one or more exemptions from 45 CFR 46, research involving human subjects may only be conducted under an HHS award if the organization has a current OHRP approved FWA and provides certification that an Institutional Review Board (IRB) registered under the specific Assurance has reviewed and approved the proposed activity in accordance with the HHS regulations.
+Unless all research activities meet the criteria for one or more exemptions from 45 CFR Part 46, research involving human subjects may only be conducted under an HHS award if the organization has a current OHRP approved FWA and provides certification that an Institutional Review Board (IRB) registered with OHRP has reviewed and approved the proposed activity in accordance with the HHS regulations.

-In accepting an award that supports human subjects research, the recipient institution assumes responsibility for all research conducted under the award, including protection of human subjects at all participating and consortium sites, and for ensuring that an FWA and certification of IRB review and approval exists for each site before human subjects research may begin.
-When consultants are performing research involving human subjects on NIH-funded projects, the consultant's institution must establish an approved FWA.
+In accepting an award that supports human subjects research, the recipient institution assumes responsibility for all research conducted under the award, including protection of human subjects at all participating and consortium sites.
+The recipient institution also assumes responsibility for ensuring that all institutions under the award engaged in non-exempt human subjects research have a current, approved FWA and must obtain certification of approval by an IRB registered with OHRP, of all non-exempt human subjects research before human subjects research may begin.
+When consultants are performing research involving human subjects on NIH-funded projects, the consultant's institution must obtain an approved FWA.

 The NIH Office of Extramural Research Human Subjects Web site contains additional information and Frequently Asked Questions that are available to help investigators understand how these Federal requirements apply to their research.
-See http://grants.nih.gov/grants/policy/hs/index.htm.
+See http://grants/noh.gov/grants/policy/hs/index.htm.